Download our free PDF:

-- Certain assets that are non-reportable on the FAFSA are reportable on the PROFILE.
+Certain assets that are non-reportable on the FAFSA are reportable on the CSS/Financial Aid PROFILE.
 Using such non-reportable assets to shelter assets on the FAFSA will not be effective at sheltering the assets on the PROFILE.
-Examples include small businesses owned and controlled by the family, the family home and a family farm.
-All college savings plans which name the student as a beneficiary are reported as assets on the PROFILE, even if the accounts are owned by someone other than the student or the student’s parents.
+Examples include small businesses owned and controlled by the family, the family home, and a family farm.
+All college savings plans which name you as a beneficiary are reported as assets on the PROFILE, even if the accounts are owned by someone other than you or your parents.

-- Investments in some non-reportable assets must be made in cash, forcing the family to sell the investments before shifting the funds into a non-reportable asset.
+Investments in some non-reportable assets must be made in cash, requiring the sale of the investments before shifting the funds into a non-reportable asset.
 This may result in capital gains, which might be reportable as income on the FAFSA and PROFILE, depending on the timing.

-- Before paying down debt, the parents should save 3-6 months of salary in an emergency fund.
-The emergency fund might be used to cover living expenses if either or both parents lose their jobs or to cover other unforeseen expenses, such as home and car repairs.
-Some people recommend saving 6-12 months of salary in the emergency fund because the average time between jobs increased during the most recent economic downturn.
+Before paying down debt, you (and/or your parents) should save 6-9 months of salary in an emergency fund.
+The emergency fund might be used to cover living expenses if you or your parents lose your jobs or to cover other unforeseen expenses, such as home and car repairs and/or medical expenses.

-If the family needs a new car or the house needs a new roof or other major repairs, it may be better to spend the money on these necessary expenses before the children enroll in college than a few years later.
-Similarly, if the child needs a SAT or ACT test prep class, a dorm refrigerator and microwave oven, a computer for school or a car to commute to college, pay for it with the child’s money before filing the FAFSA.
-(Note, however, that college students may be able to qualify for a discount on computer equipment once they enroll.)
+Similarly, if you need a SAT or ACT test prep class, a dorm refrigerator and microwave oven, a computer for school, or a car to commute to college, pay for it (with your money) before filing.
+(Note, however, that you may be able to qualify for a discount on computer equipment once you enroll in college.)